Arc travel time and path choice model estimation subsumed: Methodology

-In the remainder of this section we describe a number of important aspects of our methodology.
+In the remainder of this section, we describe several important aspects of our solution approach.

 \paragraph{Inference.} Inference depends on the performance metric.
-If the performance metric is the likelihood, we maximize the likelihood (i.e. find the mode).
-If the performance metric is the MSLE, we maximize the expected MSLE between the prediction and samples from our mixture as the empirical loss converges to the actual expected MSLE as the number of observation tends to infinity due to the law of large numbers.
+If the performance metric is likelihood, then we maximize the likelihood (i.e., find the mode).
+If the performance metric is the MSLE, we optimize the expected MSLE between the prediction and samples from our mixture.
+Indeed, the empirical loss converges to the actual expected MSLE as the number of observations tends to infinity due to the law of large numbers.

-To simplify the inference process we replace the expectation over paths with the empirical expectation over samples and then tackle the problem.
-To calculate the mode we use an adaptive grid search between the ordered observation by bounding the size of the knots of the grid to be at least as far as a threshold and have an upper bound on the number of knots. \cite{Bertsimas2019travel} showed that for any distribution, the geometrical mean minimizes the MSLE.
-To minimize the MSLE on any path we can use the law of total expectation to calculate the geometrical average as
+To simplify the inference process, we replace the expectation over paths with the empirical expectation over samples.
+To calculate the mode, we use a grid search. \citet{bertsimas2019travel} showed that for any distribution, the geometrical mean minimizes the MSLE.
+To minimize the MSLE on any path, we use the law of total expectation to calculate the geometrical average as

-\paragraph{Domain of $\arctt$.} We define a reasonable travel time estimation domain.
-For instance, it could be as simple as limiting the arc travel times such that the speed of the arc is between the city-wide speed limit and an arbitrary lower bound.
-Furthermore, the domain can encode different types of observations, like sensors that measure the average time to traverse a specific road segment.
-We use projected gradient based methods to maximize the log-likelihood.
-Projection on the rectangular (per arc) domain is inexpensive and does not require solving the Karush–Kuhn–Tucker (KKT) conditions.
+\paragraph{Domain of $\arctt$.} We restrict the travel time estimation to a reasonable domain.
+For instance, the restriction can be as simple as limiting the arc travel times by bounding the speed to be between the speed limit and a lower bound.
+Furthermore, the domain can encode restrictions from different types of observations, such as sensors that measure the average time to traverse a specific road segment.

+We use projected gradient-based methods to maximize the log-likelihood.
+Projection on the rectangular (per arc) domain is inexpensive and does not require explicitly solving the Karush–Kuhn–Tucker (KKT) conditions.

-\paragraph {Identifiability.} In general, the model may not be identifiable.
-For instance, when maximizing (\ref{eq:marginalized_t}), i.e., travel time estimation with no travel time observation, the model is undetermined if we use the MNL model.
-Indeed, we can multiply the utility parameter of the travel time by a constant and divide all travel times by the same constant without changing the likelihood.
-Colinearities can generally create a large class of solutions with very close likelihood.
+\paragraph {Identifiability.} The model may not be identifiable.
+For instance, when maximizing (\ref{eq:marginalized_t}), i.e., travel time estimation without travel time observation, the model is undetermined if we use discrete choice model.
+Indeed, we can multiply the utility parameter associated with travel time by a constant and divide all travel times by the same constant without changing the likelihood.
+Colinearities can generally create a large class of solutions with a very close likelihood.
 The bounds on $\arctt$ help mitigate this issue.